samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

   4. Components - Consisting of a JavaScript file and Handlebar Templating, components capture the data into reusable information for the application.
   5. Controllers - Behaving like a specialized type of Component that is rendered by the router when entering a Route.

 These are the five key concepts when using EmberJS.
-Ember also provides many other things, but knowing and understanding these main five, you will be off to a good start.
+Ember also provides many other things, yet knowing and understanding these main five, you will be off to a good start.

+### Packages used in EmberJS

+Throughout the code, you will see imports referencing things like `@ember/utils`.
+These are Ember Packages.
+Ember packages have a number of methods, properties, events, or even functions that can be used within your project.
+There are many to chose from and you can find the reference to these packages in the [EmberJS Packages](https://www.emberjs.com/api/ember/3.1/modules/@ember%2Fapplication).

 ## Ember CLI